Here’s our Intersex Awareness Day webinar, recorded live on 26 October 2021.

 Morgan Carpenter is a bioethicist, executive director of Intersex Human Rights Australia, and creator of the intersex flag.
 He plays an active role in systemic advocacy on legislative, regulatory and clinical reform.
 He has acted as a consultant to the UN Office of the High Commissioner for Human Rights, World Health Organization, Australian Capital Territory and Victorian governments, and an advisory group member for the Australian Human Rights Commission, Australian Bureau of Statistics and New South Wales Health.
 He is a member of the Australasian Association of Bioethics and Health Law and the Public Health Association of Australia.

 Simone-lisa is an accomplished educator who has facilitated learning from young people to adults in a wide range of formats from the pedagogy of science to classroom facilitation to Intersex education.
 She is also a staunch intersex advocate, interacting with all levels of government, from government steering committees to MP discussions/advocacy and legislative change through to supporting other jurisdictions in legislative change.
 Currently, Simone-lisa is creating change through the Better Lives Project across several deliverables – educating midwives about intersex and pathways, a parent booklet and antenatal video introducing variations of sex characteristics and how to obtain lifelong support.

 This free webinar will be held via Zoom on Tuesday 26 October 2021 at the following times;

 Please note that this event will be recorded and published online afterwards.
-A Zoom link will be emailed to attendees on the morning of the event.
+A Zoom link will be emailed to registered attendees on the morning of the event.